vcyberizadmin/LLM-GEN-REP-FE/README.md

 ```

 Vite will expose this as `import.meta.env.VITE_API_BASE`, which you can reference in the code (a small refactor may be required if not already abstracted).

+## API Endpoints

+Key routes exposed by the back-end include:

+- `POST /process` - analyze uploaded files or ZIP bundles automatically.
+  Include an `upload_type` form field set to `zip`, `tabular`, or `mixed` so
+  the back-end can route the request appropriately.
+- `POST /visualize/zip` - generate slide decks from a ZIP upload.
+- `GET /session/:id` - retrieve a previous session.
+- `GET /sessions` - list recent sessions.
+- `POST /export/...` - export charts or dashboards.

 ## Production Build